ess-dmsc-dram/documents/meeting_notes/July_2018/ISIS_visit_agenda.md

 * Live Data measurements (Lamar)
 * The [DAaaS](https://github.com/DMSC-Instrument-Data/documents/blob/master/meeting_notes/May_2018/DAaaS.md) Model - this has wider scope than Data Reduction.
 Should be discussed with Jon.
 For detailed discussion would need to involve SXD

+#### Dinner
+Would depend on where everyone ends up staying, but Tuesday evening is reserved for this.

 ### Wednesday 4th July
 CR 11 08:00 - 15:00